FeralInteractive/gamemode/README.md

 ### Others
 Other apps which can integrate with GameMode include:
 * GNOME Shell ([via extension](https://github.com/gicmo/gamemode-extension)) - indicates when GameMode is active in the top panel.
+* Lutris - Enables GameMode for all games by default if available (must have both 32- and 64-bit GameMode libraries installed), configurable in preferences.

 ---
 ## Development [![Build Status](https://travis-ci.org/FeralInteractive/gamemode.svg?branch=master)](https://travis-ci.org/FeralInteractive/gamemode)